 MMC Senior Vice President

-Katie has almost twenty years of experience in nonprofit and cultural organizations, including museums, performing arts organizations, and government arts agencies.
+Katie has twenty years of experience in nonprofit and cultural organizations, including museums, performing arts organizations, and government arts agencies.
 Since joining MMC in 2005, Katie has consulted with museums on strategic planning projects, financial and organizational assessments, audience research, and executive search.
 Prior to joining MMC, Katie worked in the development field, most recently as Assistant Director of a $5 million unrestricted corporate fundraising campaign at Lincoln Center for the Performing Arts in New York City, and as an independent consultant working with San Francisco nonprofits on fundraising and capacity building projects.
 Katie has a B.A. in Art History and Political Science from Wellesley College and an M.A. in Public Policy from UC Berkeley's Goldman School of Public Policy, where she concentrated in nonprofit management and cultural policy.

 MMC Vice President

 Georgianna has thirty years experience in leadership, strategic planning, human resources, program development, and fundraising.
 Before joining MMC in 2011, she was the Director of The Contemporary Museum, Honolulu, for fourteen years, where she managed a $3.6 million budget and a staff of fifty, raised $20 million in pledges toward a capital campaign, and $12 million in endowment funds.
 Prior to this, she directed the Palo Alto Arts Center and the de Saisset Museum at Santa Clara University.
-She has an M.A. in Museum Studies from JFK University, and participated in the first class of the Executive Program for Non-Profit Leaders – Arts presented by the Stanford Business School Center for Social Innovation.
+She has an M.A. in Museum Studies from the University of San Francisco, and participated in the first class of the Executive Program for Non-Profit Leaders – Arts presented by the Stanford Business School Center for Social Innovation.
 She is an elected member of the Association of Art Museum Directors and field reviewer for the Institute of Museum and Library Services (IMLS).